 A traditional IRA lets you postpone taxes

-Want to put off your tax bill while you put away money for your retirement?
+Want your money to grow tax-deferred while you put away money for your retirement?
 Think traditional IRA.

 What is a traditional IRA?